-The Group's Credit Hire division, EDGE, saw record performance in vehicle provision during the year.
-The number of new vehicle hires initially saw a sharp decline upon the implementation of the first national lockdown in March.
-However, a large number of EDGE customers are classed as key workers, including couriers (who have been extremely active throughout the pandemic) as well as health professionals, teachers, nursery staff, emergency workers and supermarket personnel.
-As a consequence, vehicle numbers recovered strongly and reached record levels prior to the announcement of the second national lockdown in October.
-The number of vehicles on hire at the end of 2020 rose 23.3% to 1,613 (2019: 1,308) and the average number of vehicles on hire throughout the financial year rose 4.2% to 1,515 (2019: 1,454).
+The Group's Credit Hire division, EDGE, saw further record performance in vehicle provision during the year.
+The number of new vehicle hires continued to be impacted by lockdowns in 2021.
+However, a large number of EDGE customers are classed as key workers, including couriers (who have professionals, teachers, nursery staff, emergency workers and supermarket personnel.
+As a consequence, and with the backdrop of a reduction in competition in the market following changes implemented by the Civil Liabilities Act 2021, vehicle numbers recovered strongly and reached record levels in the latter part of 2021.
+The number of vehicles on hire at the end of 2021 rose 46.7% to 2,366 (2020: 1,613) and the average number of vehicles on hire throughout the financial year rose 21.1% to 1,834 (2020: 1,515).

-Revenues within the Credit Hire division grew by 7.5% to £51.6 million (2019: £48.0 million).

-acceptance strategy of deploying its resources into the most valuable claims, thereby growing claims while preserving working capital.
-This policy, combined with increased costs incurred as a result of COVID-19 requirements, led to a reduction of 2.3% in gross profit to constantly, enabling it to respond quickly to changes in demand and strategic priorities by deploying remains firmly on McAMS, the motorcycle division, reflecting the fact that, on average, a motorcycle claim with a significantly lower take-on cost.
+Revenues within the Credit Hire division grew by 38.2% to £71.3 million (2020: £51.6 million).
+The Group maintains its claims acceptance strategy of deploying its resources into the most valuable claims, thereby growing claims while preserving working capital.
+The Group monitors its fleet size constantly, enabling it to respond quickly to changes in demand and strategic priorities by deploying its vehicles appropriately with focus remaining firmly on McAMS, the motorcycle division.